snowcliffx/snowcliffx.github.io/README.md

 > You do not have to specify every attribute in AttributesTable.
 The ones that aren't specified will be their previous values.
 > You have to type the exact names of the attributes in AttributesTable.
 Currently, there are 9 attributes, and possibly more to come.
 > These attributes are: `Ability`, `AbilityCooldown`, `AbilityState`, `CanAbility`, `CanSlap`, `EquipState`, `Kills`, `Power`, `SlapCooldown`.
+> Don't use this if you only want to change one attribute, for that use Config:SetAttribute() instead.